sinkovit/MHCII-processing/README.md

 synergistically limit CD4 T cell responses to autoantigens*

-The full output from the MHC II binding predictions, especially for moused self-peptide binding, is too large to store in GitHub.
+The full output from the MHC II binding predictions, especially for mouse self-peptide binding, is too large to store in GitHub.
 The examples below involve very small subsets of the data.
 The complete data are published on FigShare at the DOI 10.6084/m9.figshare.15057975